gotrash/theme/site/content/docs/5.3/components/scrollspy.md

 ---
 layout: docs
 title: Scrollspy
-description: Automatically update Bootstrap navigation or list group components based on scroll position to indicate which link is currently active in the viewport.
+description: Automatically update GoTrash Theme navigation or list group components based on scroll position to indicate which link is currently active in the viewport.
 group: components
 toc: true
 ---

 ## How it works

 Scrollspy toggles the `.active` class on anchor (`<a>`) elements when the element with the `id` referenced by the anchor's `href` is scrolled into view.
-Scrollspy is best used in conjunction with a Bootstrap [nav component]({{< docsref "/components/navs-tabs" >}}) or [list group]({{< docsref "/components/list-group" >}}), but it will also work with any anchor elements in the current page.
+Scrollspy is best used in conjunction with a GoTrash Theme [nav component]({{< docsref "/components/navs-tabs" >}}) or [list group]({{< docsref "/components/list-group" >}}), but it will also work with any anchor elements in the current page.
 Here's how it works.

 - To start, scrollspy requires two things: a navigation, list group, or a simple set of links, plus a scrollable container.
 The scrollable container can be the `<body>` or a custom element with a set `height` and `overflow-y: scroll`.